6 of the best hot tubs

 5. Canadian Spa Company Erie SE

 Bargain hunters will need to move fast when shopping ex-display and pre-loved spas.
-This Canadian Spa ex-display Erie SE 6-person hot tub was on sale for £7,495 rather than the RRP of £10,495 at the time of publication.
+This Canadian Spa ex-display Erie SE 6-person hot tub stands at £10,2999.
 It still comes with a two-year warranty and offers a no-float lounger, powerful adjustable hydrotherapy jets, a built-in aromatherapy system, two slow-rise waterproof Bluetooth speakers, a filtration system and ozone generator to keep your water crystal clear, plus multi-coloured LED lighting.
 You can also shop Canadian Spa Company products via Argos and B&Q.

 Wood-fired hot tubs